esp-rs/esp-hal-community/esp-hal-smartled/README.md

 Allows for the use of an RMT output channel on the ESP32 family to easily drive smart RGB LEDs.
 This is a driver for the [smart-leds](https://crates.io/crates/smart-leds) framework and allows using the utility functions from this crate as well as higher-level libraries based on smart-leds.

 Different from [ws2812-esp32-rmt-driver](https://crates.io/crates/ws2812-esp32-rmt-driver), which is based on the unofficial `esp-idf` SDK, this crate is based on the official no-std [esp-hal](https://github.com/esp-rs/esp-hal).
+The RMT peripheral approach is common across many smart LED drivers on ESP32, like Arduino FastLED.

+## Features

+- **Configurability**: Use any color order and timing specification you want, either from the library itself, or your own.
+This makes `esp-hal-smartled2` compatible with many types of LEDs.
+Since both of these are determined at compile-time, the driver is always well-optimized for your specific LED type.
+(Currently, only RGB LEDs are supported, and RGBW/RGBWW/CC support might be added in the future.)
+- **Async support**: The async write trait of smart-leds is supported, allowing you to use the driver without waiting for the LED write to complete.
+- **No Allocation**: The driver uses only static buffers based on the maximum number of LEDs to drive, so you can use it without an allocator.

 ## [Documentation]